anunav83/JobSkillSearch--NLP/README.md

  ### Problem Summary:

 * Goal 1: Get the list of technical skills associated to a job title.
-Using web scrapping package BeautifulSoup, we collect all job listings associated with the job title from major jobs website.
+Using web scrapping package <b>BeautifulSoup</b>, we collect all job listings associated with the job title from major jobs website.

   <img src="Images/JobSearchResults-BeautifulSoup.png" />

-We shall then tokenize the words in the job listings and using NLTK packages remove any stop words, punctuations etc(pre-processsing).
-Using Word2Vec model (skip gram algorithm) identify the technical skills required for that job title.
+We shall then tokenize the words in the job listings and using <b>NLTK packages</b> remove any stop words, punctuations etc(pre-processsing).
+Using <b>Word2Vec model (skip gram algorithm)</b> identify the technical skills required for that job title.
 Below is the TNSE graph of the words obtained.

 <img src="Images/Words.png" />